 A good planning process should include the following steps and components:

 - Developmental History: Authors should consult written histories, oral histories, maps, and other similar resources to create a sound description the development in the community being addressed.

-- Existing Conditions: Use accurate descriptions and maps to identify areas properties listed or eligible for listing in the National Register of Historic Places, significant cultural resources, areas that will experience development pressures, and the local preservation environment including programs, laws, and park
+- Existing Conditions: Use accurate descriptions and maps to identify properties listed or eligible for listing in the National Register of Historic Places, significant cultural resources, areas that will experience development pressures, and the local preservation environment including programs and laws.

 - Needs: Identify needs, current and future, that pertain to the preservation of specific property and areas as well as legal changes that will better address preservation.